 The key is to set quotas from two or three critical groups based upon past elections of a similar nature.
 The most critical factors for politics are party affiliation, race, age, and gender.
 According to Dr. Kitchens, “there are two ways to construct a model: (1) quotas during the data collection or (2) mathematical weighting based upon the assumed turnout.
 Either method is methodologically sound and will work.”

-The problem for political polls is that no one knows whose model is right until the election is over.
+The problem for voting polls is that no one knows whose model is right until the election is over.
 Even Nate Silver, who is regarded as a God among pollsters now because he accurately predicted the winner in the 2012 Presidential election for every 50 states, including the District Of Colombia, has had his critics.

 This year, several assumption pollsters have to consider include: